 All other fees must optional fees and be listed hereunder with the details of the amounts to be charged and approved by the FEI.
 Only fees approved by the FEI and listed in the approved Schedule can be charged by the OC.
 Please specify if price per bale or other quantity.

-Hay: 5 EUR per bail Straw: 4 EUR per bail Shavings: 12 EUR per bail box for horse not taking 150 EUR
+Hay: 5 EUR per bail Straw: 4 EUR per bail 12 EUR per bail

-Other (please specify): tack box (if availble) 150 EUR
+Other (please specify): Extra Box (non compiting horse) 150 EUR

 All aforementioned amounts are including VAT